 This evening (Thursday, Nov.
 16), with virtually no discussion among themselves, the Schenectady Board of Zoning Appeals granted Mohawk Harbor’s request for a large, strip-mall style pylon sign, 30’ high, 220″ wide, with a 6′ x 12′ LCD screen and 22 lighted tenant signs.
 Brendan Keller, the Board member who had moved its rejection on October 4, moved its acceptance this time, noting that bigger [than the 22′ pylon approved on November 1] was better and that it was “not a significant” variance.
-The Code of Signage Regulations calls for a limit of 7′ h on a freestanding sign, with an area of 25 sq. ft if not a shopping mall, and 75 sq. ft. for a shopping mall.
+The Code of Signage Regulations calls for a limit of 7′ h on a freestanding sign, with an area of 25 sq. ft. if the parcel is not a shopping mall, and 75 sq. ft. for a shopping mall.

 This renewed Application was virtually unchanged from the October 6 version — except:

 - It went from 221″ wide to 220″ wide [Really!
 Click on image to the Left above];

 - The Applicant gave up wanting only a 1′ setback from Erie Blvd., rather than the required 3′ setback in the Zoning Code [which, of course, assumes a much-smaller sign so near a road]; and

 - The Applicant now claims the LCD screen, which it pointed out would be clearer and brighter, would be “dimmable” [There is no promise of whether or when it would be dimmed or what its normal illumination will be; and, no explanation of why the prior, high-tech and surely expensive version would not also have been dimmable.
 Mr. Fallati mumbled so much that I could not hear most of his presentation to the Board.
 But the Minutes of the meeting state: BZA Member “Connelly asked if the previously approved electronic message board could also have an adjustable screen.
 Mr. Fallati responded that he is not certain if the smaller screen is available in the higher quality.”
 Ignorance is bliss around BZA.]